 From the Settings tab, select Users and Roles to manage the team that needs access to a ZMP Account, as well as those that require access to parent accounts and/or child accounts.

 Teammates can be managed from within the Teammates tab.
 Here, a list of users is displayed along with their:

 Email Address, and

-Hover over a user's row and click the action menu (…) on the extreme right to reveal options to edit and/or deactivate the user.
+Hover over a user's row and click the action menu (...) on the extreme right to reveal options to edit, deactivate, and/or permanently remove the user.